Epistemic Reject Option Prediction: Existing works

-\cite{Hofman-QuantifAleatoricEpistemic-Arxiv2024} proposed a general framework for quantifying aleatoric and epistemic uncertainty based on proper scoring rules, originally developed for probability estimation.
-They showed that the entropy-based and variance-based uncertainty decompositions are special cases of this more general approach.
+More recently,~\cite{Hofman-QuantifAleatoricEpistemic-Arxiv2024} proposed a general framework for quantifying aleatoric and epistemic uncertainty based on proper scoring rules, showing that both the entropy-based and variance-based decompositions arise as special cases of this more general approach.

-The entropy-based~\eqref{equ:EntropyBaseDecomposition} and the variance-based~\eqref{equ:VarianceBaseDecomposition} defintions of epistemic uncertainty coincide with our definition of the conditinal regret~\eqref{equ:ConditionalRegret} when instantiated with the cross-entropy or the squared loss, see Table~\ref{tab:Summary}.
-While we arrive at the same expressions for epistemic uncertainty, our methodology is fundamentally different.
-We first define the optimal epistemic reject-option predictor as the minimizer of the expected regret-based reject loss~\equ{equ:ExpectedRejectRegret}, and then demonstrate that the optimal accept-reject decision is governed by the conditional regret $E(x,D)$, which naturally serves as a measure of epistemic uncertainty.
-Our formulation thus offers a theoretical justification for these widely used measures of epistemic uncertainty that were previously introduced from different principles and applied across diverse tasks.
-Notably, the definitions of epistemic uncertainty given in~\eqref{equ:EntropyBaseDecomposition} and~\eqref{equ:VarianceBaseDecomposition} have proven effective in various domains, including active learning, reinforcement learning, and credible interval estimation~\cite{Depeweg-Decompos-ICML2018,Wang-EpistQuant-CVPR2024}.
-However, to our knowledge, these measures have not yet been employed for constructing reject-option predictors.
+The entropy-based~\eqref{equ:EntropyBaseDecomposition} and variance-based~\eqref{equ:VarianceBaseDecomposition} definitions of epistemic uncertainty coincide with our definition of conditional regret~\eqref{equ:ConditionalRegret} when instantiated with the cross-entropy or squared loss, respectively (see Table~\ref{tab:Summary}).
+While this leads to identical expressions, the underlying methodology is fundamentally different.
+Rather than postulating an uncertainty decomposition \emph{a priori}, we derive epistemic uncertainty by first defining the optimal epistemic reject-option predictor as the minimizer of the expected regret~\eqref{equ:EpistemicRejOptObj}, and then showing that the resulting optimal accept–reject decision is governed by the conditional regret $E_*(x,D)$.

+Our formulation therefore provides a decision-theoretic justification for widely used measures of epistemic uncertainty that were previously introduced from different principles and applied across diverse tasks.
+Notably, the definitions in~\eqref{equ:EntropyBaseDecomposition} and~\eqref{equ:VarianceBaseDecomposition} have proven effective in applications such as active learning, reinforcement learning, and credible interval estimation~\cite{Depeweg-Decompos-ICML2018,Wang-EpistQuant-CVPR2024}.
+However, to the best of our knowledge, these measures have not been employed for constructing reject-option predictors.